jhpyle/docassemble/_docs/documents.md

       - second signature: ${ user.signature }
       - third signature: ${ user.signature }
 {% endhighlight %}

-## <a name="checkbox export value"></a>Changing the "export value" of checkbox fields

-By default, when populating checkboxes, **docassemble** sets the checkbox value to `'Yes'` if the checkbox should be checked.
-This is the default "Export Value" of a checked checkbox in Adobe Acrobat.

-If your PDF file uses a different "Export Value," you can set it manually by using an expression like
-`${ 'affirmative' if likes_toast else 'negative }`.

-You can also set the `checkbox export value` option to the value you want to use.
-This example uses `'yes'` instead of `'Yes'`.

-{% include side-by-side.html demo="checkbox-export-value" %}

-When `checkbox export value` is set, then if the value of a PDF field evaluates to `True`, the `checkbox export value` will be substituted.
-In addition, [`yesno()`] and [`noyes()`] will return the `checkbox export value` instead of `'Yes'`.

-The `checkbox export value` can contain [Mako].
-If the value you want to use has special meaning in [YAML], as `yes` does, make sure to quote the value.

 ## <a name="template code"></a>Passing values using code